SDF–Syrian transitional government clashes (2025–2026): October 2025 Aleppo clashes

+SDF claims of ISIS–Syrian government collaboration

 On 19 November, the SDF shot down one (per SOHR) or two (per SDF) government-operated drones near Ghanem Ali, an area that had seen clashes during the previous week.
-Later the same day, the SDF accused the Syrian transitional government of “coordinating with foreign ISIS [Islamic State] elements and enabling them to use their sites to conduct reconnaissance missions and drone attacks” against SDF forces.
-The SDF also released video footage, reportedly retrieved from the shot down drone’s memory card, that appeared to show militants wearing ISIS patches preparing drones.
+Later the same day, the SDF accused the Syrian transitional government of "coordinating with foreign ISIL [Islamic State] elements and enabling them to use their sites to conduct reconnaissance missions and drone attacks" against SDF forces.
+The SDF also released video footage, reportedly retrieved from the shot down drone's memory card, that appeared to show militants wearing ISIL patches preparing drones.
 The transitional government did not respond to the allegations.
-During the night of 19–20 November, SDF forces announced that they had launched an assault on "several sites [...] used by ISIS," lying in government controlled areas, particularly near Ghanem Ali and Ma'adan.
+During the night of 19–20 November, SDF forces announced that they had launched an assault on "several sites [...] used by ISIL," lying in government controlled areas, particularly near Ghanem Ali and Ma'adan.
 According to the SOHR, six government forces were killed, four were wounded, and three positions were captured by SDF fighters.
-Syria’s Ministry of Defense, however, reported two soldiers killed and several wounded, denied losing any positions, and claimed that an unspecified number of SDF fighters had been killed or injured in the clashes.
+Syria's Ministry of Defense, however, reported two soldiers killed and several wounded, denied losing any positions, and claimed that an unspecified number of SDF fighters had been killed or injured in the clashes.
+Clashes, accompanied by artillery shelling and drone activity, continued through the night of 20 November.

+On 22 November, skirmishes occurred in Abu Hamam and Dayr Hafir.

+Toward the end of the month, minor skirmishes persisted along the contact line, accompanied by heightened kamikaze drone activity, which injured one Asayish member on 26 November 2025.